-A Landscape of Artificial Intelligence (AI) In Pharmaceutical R&D
+A Landscape of Artificial Intelligence (AI) In Drug Discovery

 This market research report aims at providing a “bird’s view” on the emerging ecosystem of AI-based technology companies (primarily, startups) focused on drug discovery and development.
-All the graphs and diagrams in this report below are dynamically generated and updated based on a manually curated database of companies.
+All the graphs and diagrams in this report below are dynamically generated and updated based on data from our semi-automatically curated database of industry information.
 This report is based solely on publicly available data from the Internet.
 Please, send any suggestions and comments about its contents to firstname.lastname@example.org.

 The below chart shows how the AI-driven startups included in this study are grouped by their relative expertise in chemistry vs. biology.
 Understandably, most drug discovery research organisations take into account both aspect, but here we discuss the core competency.